openMetaAnalysis/job-crafting/README.md

   * Development of the individual
   * Efficiency of the work process via adoption crafting (not part of Kuijpers's model) is the "active and goal-directed use of technology and other sources of knowledge to optimize the work process and is more aimed at doing the job more efficiently than at realizing one’s potential."
 (Kooij, 2017 PMID [28277726](http://pubmed.gov/28277726))

- Petrou (Petrou et al., 2012 DOI: [10.1002/job.1783](http://doi.org/10.1002/job.1783)), alternatively proposed the Job Crafting Scale which measuresthe following targets or goals of the individual
+ Petrou (Petrou et al., 2012 DOI: [10.1002/job.1783](http://doi.org/10.1002/job.1783)), alternatively proposed the Job Crafting Scale which measures the following targets or goals of the individual
  * Challenges (increasing)
  * Resources (increasing)
  * Demands (reduction)